How To Light Large Paintings

 Track lighting price comparison for gallery installations in Florida

 Wall washing is about bathing the entire artwork in a consistent, soft, wide beam.
-This is perfect for
+This is perfect for:

 To achieve a clean wall wash you need: